fraguela/dparallel_recursion/README.md

 - The `dparallel_recursion` skeleton is described and compared with other alternatives in the publication [A general and efficient divide-and-conquer algorithm framework for multi-core clusters](http://www.des.udc.es/~basilio/papers/Gonzalez17-cluster.pdf) ([DOI 10.1007/s10586-017-0766-y](http://dx.doi.org/10.1007/s10586-017-0766-y)).

+- The `parallel_stack_recursion` skeleton is described and compared with other alternatives in the publication [A Divide-and-conquer Parallel Skeleton for Unbalanced and Deep Problems]

 ### License

 This library is licensed under the [Apache license V2](http://www.apache.org/licenses/) because [that is the license for the Intel® TBB](https://www.threadingbuildingblocks.org/how-tbb-licensed) threading system it relies on.
 If you change it to rely on any other threading system, feel free to adapt the license accordingly.